qubist/mirrorboard-mac/README.md

 ## Install
 1. Download and install [Karabiner-Elements](https://pqrs.org/osx/karabiner/)
-2. Open this URL in your browser to import the mirrorboard-mac complex modification into karabiner: `karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/qubist/mirrorboard-mac/raw/master/mirrorboard-mac.json`
+2. Open this URL in your browser to import the mirrorboard-mac complex modification into karabiner
+ **ANSI:** `karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/qubist/mirrorboard-mac/raw/master/mirrorboard-mac_ANSI.json`
+ **ISO:** `karabiner://karabiner/assets/complex_modifications/import?url=https://github.com/qubist/mirrorboard-mac/raw/master/mirrorboard-mac_ISO.json`
- You can also download [the JSON file of the complex modification](mirrorboard-mac.json) from this repo and import it manually by adding it to `~/.config/karabiner/assets/complex_modifications`
+ You can also download the JSON file of the complex modification ([mirrorboard-mac_ANSI.json](mirrorboard-mac_ANSI.json) or [mirrorboard-mac_ISO.json](mirrorboard-mac_ISO.json)) from this repo and import it manually by adding it to `~/.config/karabiner/assets/complex_modifications`
 3. Open the Karabiner-Elements Preferences window, and enable (or add and enable) the mirrorboard-mac rule in the Complex Modifications tab.

 Your keyboard should now be mirror-able!
 Test it out by holding the spacebar and typing something.